 I wrote this novel almost forty years ago.
-I read a noted gothic romance and was taken aback by its inherent immorality.
+I read a still-popular gothic romance, Rebecca, and was taken aback by its inherent immorality.
 For fun I composed a parody, which evolved into its own mystery.
 Told from the butler's point of view, it reveals his coming of age as a secondary theme.

 “Sly and mirthful, and unexpected.
 I had a ball reading this twisty and hilarious tale of mystery!” --Mary Regan

 “Slanderly is hilarious...a perfect book to read and enjoy with a cup of tea, before your nap.
 There are surprises around every corner and I couldn't put it down. “ Susan Salengar

 “Slanderley is a river read.
 When you think you're getting there, there is one more bend, like life itself.
 And odd and funny too.” –Barbara Sapienza

 “Clarice Stasz has worked her charm with her impeccably irreverent prose in Slanderly.
 This quick witted satire will make you laugh out loud but also surprise you with each clever plot twist.
 Whether you have read Rebecca or not, you're in for a real treat.” –Kathy Andrews